stevinz/awesome-game-engine-dev/README.md

 - 📚 [Evolve Your Hierarchy](https://cowboyprogramming.com/2007/01/05/evolve-your-heirachy/) : Article that provides a solid overview of EC systems and why you should use them at [Cowboy Programming](https://cowboyprogramming.com).
 - 📚 [Introduction to Component Based Architecture in Games](https://www.raywenderlich.com/2806-introduction-to-component-based-architecture-in-games) : Nice blog post about component based architecture at at RayWenderlich.com.
 - 📚 [Nomad Game Engine](https://savas.ca/nomad) [:octocat:](https://github.com/taurheim/NomadECS) : Series of articles building a basic entity component system from the ground up in C++.
-- 📚 [What is an Entity System](http://entity-systems.wikidot.com) : Overview of component / entity systems and how they are used in game development.
+- 📚 [What's an Entity System](http://entity-systems.wikidot.com) : Overview of component / entity systems and how they are used in game development.

 <br>